RyanGreenup/SWA-Project/docs/coding_workflow.md

 ## Managing bugs etc.
-I mostly want to use *GitHub* Issues as much as I can, I intend to add a webhook to the discord server and failing that we can always just fall back onto `org-mode`.
+I mostly want to use *GitHub* Issues as much as I can, I have added a webhook to the discord server so we should get notified and failing that we can always just fall back onto `org-mode`.